-About 85% of matter in the universe is Dark Matter (DM) whose constituents and interactions are unknown other than its gravitational properties.
+About 85% of matter in the Universe is Dark Matter (DM) whose constituents and interactions are unknown other than its gravitational properties.
 The stability of Dark Matter (DM) suggests that there may be a dark sector consisting of a rich symmetry structure with new forces and new particles.
-Dark sector may include one or more mediator particles coupled to the SM via a portal.
+Det k sector may include one or more mediator particles coupled to the SM via a portal.
 The gauge and Lorentz symmetries of the Standard Model (SM) greatly restrict the ways in which the mediator can couple to the SM.
 There are three dimension-4 portals: the vector, scalar/pseudoscalar and fermion portals from the SM sector into the dark sector.
 Over the past decades, intensive efforts at the Large Hadron Collider (LHC) and underground laboratories have born no fruit for Weakly Interacting Massive Particles (WIMP), the simplest possible model for dark matter.
-There is a strong consensus among the physics community about the vital importance of broadening the scope of searches [30, 31, 32], both in the parameter space and in experimental approaches.
-The top-down models predict light mediators below GeV scale [33, 34].
+There is a strong consensus among the physics community about the vital importance of broadening the scope of searches [28, 29, 30], both in the parameter space and in experimental approaches.
+The top-down models predict light mediators below GeV scale [31, 32].
 These light states would have escaped detection thus far if they are very weakly coupled to the Standard Model.
-Recently, sub-GeV mediators have gained strong motivation, driven partly by several observed anomalies.
-Several reported excesses in high-energy cosmic rays could be explained by dark matter annihilation [35, 36].
-The muon g-2 anomaly [15, 10, 37] and an anomalous e^+e^- resonance observed in 8Be decay [38, 39]
+Recently, sub-GeV mediators have gained strong motivation, driven partly by Beveral observed anomalies.
+These include several reported excesses in high-energy cosmic rays, which could be explained by dark matter annihilation [33, 34].
+Scalar- or vector-mediated dark forces can also explain long-standing issues with galactic rotation curves and can solve small scale structure anomalies in dwarf galaxies and subhalos, while satisfying constraints on larger galaxy and cluster scales [35, 36, 37].
+Lastly, there are the muon g-2 anomaly [15, 10, 38] and an anomalous e^+e^+ resonance observed in 8Be decay [39, 40].
+If these phenomena are interpreted in terms of new physics, all point toward mediator 10 there is another several a few words down